SpencerKarau/mysite3/content/posts/Invasive-Species-Forum-2024/index.md

 ![isc](images/isc.png#center)

 This presentation is designed to be a visual supplement to my oral presentation and as such, it may be difficult to follow on its own.
 Nonetheless, I wanted to upload it for posterity!
 This presentation builds and improves upon my previous posts.

+### ** Update February 27th, 2024 **

+This presentation has occured!
+Find below a recording of the talk:

+{{< youtube DL9OEgi0578>}}

+### Find the slides below.

 ![slide1](images/Slide1.JPG#center)
 ![slide2](images/Slide2.JPG#center)